Hacker0x01/docs.hackerone.com/docs/programs/product-offerings.md

 ![overview-2](./images/overview-2.png)

 ### HackerOne Challenge
 A private, project-based, and time-bound vulnerability assessment program.
 Challenges are perfect for organizations looking to supplement or replace traditional penetration tests with ethical hackers looking for severe vulnerabilities.
 Every Challenge  includes a detailed report to help meet compliance requirements.
-[Learn more](https://www.hackerone.com/sites/default/files/2017-12/Traditional%20Pentesting%20versus%20Hacker-Powerd%20Pentesting.pdf) about hacker-powered pen testing versus traditional pen testing.

 ![overview-1](./images/overview-1.png)